imixs/imixs-marty/src/site/markdown/concepts/userdb.md

 **Note:** If you did not add this plugin into the system model the user profiles will not be synchronized with the user database!

+## Adapt the Setup Phase

+You can adapt the setup by observing the CDI Event _SetupEvent_